Table of contents

 STEP 2: CONNECTING SKYVIA DATA INTEGRATION TO SNOWFLAKE

+Once Snowflake is ready, click New, then Connection again (as in Method Two, Step 1 above), then search for Snowflake.
+Populate all fields and select your File Storage for Bulk option (Bulk Load Mode is required for the Replication Component in Step Three).
+Populate your storage information, and ensure Use Bulk Import is checked at the bottom of the page.
 The process for connecting your Snowflake environment to Skyvia is very similar to Tableau CRM.
 You’ll need to ensure you’ve set up your Snowflake environment correctly.
-See the below from Method 1, Step 1:
+See the below from Method 2, Step 1:

 Snowflake has documentation that outlines how to create your objects, including a handy script that you can use to speed the process up.
 You can read it here.

-Give your Replication package a name, then select your Salesforce Connection under the Source dropdown, and your Snowflake Connection under the Target dropdown.
-On the right-hand-side, select the Salesforce Objects you’d like to replicate, then click Validate.
+Give your Replication integration a name, then select your Salesforce connection under the Source dropdown and your Snowflake connection under the Target dropdown.
+On the right-hand side, select the Salesforce objects you’d like to replicate, then click Validate.

-Give Skyvia a few seconds to make sure everything is running as expected and you should see a popup message saying ‘The package is valid’.
+Give Skyvia a few seconds to ensure everything is running as expected, and you should see a popup message saying, ‘The integration is valid.’

 Click OK, then Create.
 Once this is saved, you can click Run to run the first sync and make sure everything is running as expected!

-In your Replication Package, click the Schedule button at the top-left next to the Parameters button.
-This will open a menu that will allow you to create a recurring schedule so that your Replication Package can run automatically.
-Create this schedule according to the requirements of your business, and click Save.
+In your Replication scenario, click the Schedule button at the top-left next to the Parameters button to open a menu allowing you to create a recurring schedule.
+So your Replication integration can run automatically.
+Create this Schedule according to the requirements of your business, and click Save.

 Data Import

 Let’s assume that your Salesforce data is already in Snowflake.
-It is well structured and enriched with data from other systems.
+It is well-structured and enriched with data from other systems.
 You might need to load it back to Salesforce to provide your Sales team with actionable data.
+This process is generally called Reverse ETL.
 Loading data back is not as easy as it might seem.
-However, with Skyvia you can do it easily, using the Import package functionality.
-As you have already created connections to Salesforce and Snowflake earlier (Step 1 and Step 2 of the Replication package above), all you need this time is to follow the below steps:
+However, with Skyvia, you can do it easily using the Import component functionality.
+As you have already created connections to Salesforce and Snowflake earlier (Step one and Step two of the Replication component above), all you need this time is to follow the below steps:

-Select Snowflake as a source connection and Salesforce as a target one in the package.
-Add a task to the package by clicking a corresponding link on the right side of the page.
-In the task editor that opens, select the Snowflake table from drop-down list that you want to load to Salesforce.
+Select Snowflake as a source connection and Salesforce as a target one in the integration.
+Add a task to the component by clicking a corresponding link on the right side of the page.
+In the task editor that opens, select the Snowflake table from the drop-down list that you want to load to Salesforce.

-It is useful to know that Skyvia maps columns with identical names in Snowflake and Salesforce automatically, which is convenient as it reduces manual efforts.
+It’s helpful to know that Skyvia automatically maps columns with identical names in Snowflake and Salesforce, which is convenient as it reduces manual efforts.
 All other necessary Snowflake columns can be mapped to Salesforce columns via lookups, expressions, etc.

-Automate your package by means of powerful scheduling settings.
-Set your package once to run recurrently at certain time intervals and enjoy trouble free automated integrations.
-In case any error occurs during package running, you will be notified about it.
+Automate your integration by means of powerful scheduling settings.
+Set your scenario once to run recurrently at certain intervals and enjoy trouble-free automated integrations.
+If any error occurs during component running, you will be notified.
 Read more about the email notification functionality here.

-You can read more about the reverse ETL, following this link.
+You can read more about the reverse ETL by following this link.

 Summary

-In this article, I’ve explained why you may consider a product such as Snowflake to take some of the heavy data load from your Salesforce environment, and connect the two so your business doesn’t suffer as a result.
+In this article, we’ve explained why you may consider a product such as Snowflake to take some of the heavy data load from your Salesforce environment and connect the two so your business doesn’t suffer as a result.
 You may also consider using Snowflake to augment your Salesforce data alongside other data sources.

 As you’ve seen, there are multiple ways to connect your Salesforce and Snowflake databases together.
-You’ll need to consider your business requirements carefully, and analyse the functionality of the various tools available to you to make sure whichever one you choose is able to do what you need it to do.
+You’ll need to consider your business requirements carefully and analyze the functionality of the various tools available to you to make sure whichever you choose can do what you need.